somenzz/database-sync/README.md

 Usage:
 java -jar database-sync-1.0.jar [options] {fromDB} {fromSchema} {fromTable} {toDB} {toSchema} {toTable} [whereClause]
 options:
-        --version or -v     :print version then exit --help or -h        :print help info then exit --sync-ddl or -sd   :auto synchronize table structure --from_fields=col1,col2 or -ff=col3,col4   :specify from fields
+        -v or --version                            :print version then exit -h or --help                               :print help info then exit -sd or --sync-ddl                          :auto synchronize table structure -ff=col1,col2 or --from-fields=col1,col2   :specify from fields
-        --to_fields=col1,col2 or -tf=col3,col4   :specify to fields
+        -tf=col3,col4 or --to-fields=col3,col4     :specify to fields
-        --no-feture or -nf  :will not use database's feture
+        --no-feature or -nf                        :will not use database's feature
 ```

 帮助说明：